 How much does it cost?
 Entry for adults to the Scottish Deer Centre is £9.
 It is £4 entry for adults to the Christmas Fun days at the Cairngorm Reindeer Centre throughout December.

 7. Get crafty

 Christmas decorations at Edinburgh’s Christmas Markets

 Head to one of Scotland’s craft fairs and find some great-value presents and stocking fillers, and enjoy some warm and tasty street food as you browse.

 Where should I go?
-There is a culinary extravaganza at Glasgow’s Urban Market, featuring food and drink suppliers, kitchenware, ceramics and much more gastronomic goodies on 18 December.
+There is a culinary extravaganza at Glasgow’s Urban Market at Drygate Brewing Co. every Sunday in December, featuring food and drink suppliers, kitchenware, ceramics and much more gastronomic goodies.

 Or, find a unique gift that you can’t find on the high street at Dundee’s Ethical Fair.
 You can also meet ‘Green Santa’ and browse for fair trade, handmade presents.

 Find more markets and fairs around Scotland during December.